 Section 1.
 The university departments formulate requirements for graduate degrees within the framework of the Graduate Council, Minot State University policy, and policies of the State Board of Higher Education.
-These include admittance, retention, and degree completion requirements.
+These policies include admittance, retention, and degree completion requirements.

 Section 2.
-Each department is responsible for continual evaluation, adjustment, and improvement of existing graduate programs and the development of new graduate programs.
-Program Directors, representing their respective programs may bring forward to the Graduate Council proposals for new curricula and programs.
-These proposals are considered by the Graduate Council.
-If approved by the Council, the proposals will proceed through the MiSU curriculum approval process.
+Each department is responsible for annual evaluation and/or improvement of existing graduate programs and the development of new graduate programs.
+Programs directors, representing their respective programs, may bring forward to the Graduate Council proposals for new curricula and programs.
+These proposals will be considered by the Graduate Council.
+When approved by the Graduate Council, the proposal will proceed through the MiSU curriculum approval process.